 ✓ I increase the tempo by five bpm every week.

 ✓ This way, regardless of whatever else happens, I ensure at least 45 minutes of targeted practice per day.
 Within a few weeks I’ve already noticed the benefits.

 2. Slow Down Your Tempo

-If you’re practicing something new, start slow.
+If you’re practising something new, start slow.
 Obscenely slow.
 Begin at half the BPM you aim to achieve, gradually increasing the tempo at regular intervals.
 This applies to both chords and single-note melodies, but especially to the latter.
 Make sure the sound coming out of your guitar or amp is exactly what you want to hear, paying special attention to any unintended noises.

 If you find you’re still making mistakes, slow the tempo down until you can iron out any imperfections.
 The results will come in time, so practice diligently and don’t get distracted.
 You’re building muscle-memory here, and practicing a little every day is better than once a week.